Life. Understood.

 Why This Archive Exists

-Before this work became a library of essays, codices, and frameworks, it was simply a record of one person trying to make sense of life.
+Before this work became a library of essays, codices, and frameworks, it was simply a record of one person trying to make sense of life, systems, and the forces that shape outcomes.

 I did not set out to build an archive.